-- 2.97 The Local Plan can improve lifestyle choices for the residents of the borough, with an emphasis on active travel and public transport, creating a more balanced housing stock, increasing open space provision and creating new job opportunities as well as maintaining a reservoir of industrial land and premises.
-The strategic approach to supporting town centres across the borough will also contribute significantly to the ambition of maximising choice for the borough's residents. - 2.98 The benefits to the local economy of creating a vibrant cultural sector are significant, particularly in the borough's five town centres where cultural activities complement retail and service activities.
+- 2.99 The Local Plan can improve lifestyle choices for the residents of the borough, with an emphasis on active travel and public transport, creating a more balanced housing stock, increasing open space provision and creating new job opportunities as well as maintaining a reservoir of industrial land and premises.
+The strategic approach to supporting town centres across the borough will also contribute significantly to the ambition of maximising choice for the borough's residents. - vibrant cultural sector are significant, particularly in the borough's five town centres where cultural activities complement retail and service activities.
 The proximity to central London with its wealth of museums, galleries and concert venues, along with the many opportunities for participating and engaging in culture and sport makes Wandsworth an attractive place to live.
-Area specific cultural guidance in the Council's Joint

-Cultural Needs Assessment and Arts and Culture Strategy 2021-31 will inform the expectations on, and cultural obligations required of, developers.
+Area specific cultural guidance in the Council's Joint Cultural Needs Assessment and Arts and Culture Strategy 2021-31 will inform the expectations on, and cultural obligations required of, developers.